jocafi/replicate-couchdb/README.md

 # replicate-couchdb
-Replicate CouchdDB using the PouchDB library.
+Replicate CouchDB using the PouchDB library.

 ## Getting Started